 Every assessment is designed keeping in mind the fact that there will be ways to cheat it.
 Copying code from the Internet or other candidates has already been taken care of by our plagiarism checker feature.
 In addition to this, our Remote Proctoring which is a comprehensive suite of anti-cheating solutions that includes live monitoring, authenticity and a secure browser.

 In addition to this, since Mettl deals with businesses (a B2B company), there is a sense of guarantee that the programming questions we develop are exclusive.
 Unlike the companies who already have a candidate community, chances are high that questions are leaked, be it on websites or any social media, or others.

 You might have seen in modern editors like Eclipse or Visual Studio, a feature that enables the user to complete the syntax, keyword, function name, etc. to appear automatically.
 Our online coding simulators have a feature called Intellisense.
 It is an auto-complete feature that automatically recommends language-specific suggestions at certain syntax points.
 It provides the ability and comfort to complete coding tasks being assigned to the candidates, by giving them context-driven suggestions.

 Great news for all the tech hiring managers out there.

 Not only you get to understand a programmer’s capability to learn and comprehend, but also the extent of knowledge they can apply and analyze.
-Also, in some of the cases, especially for the newest technologies, there aren’t so much coding platforms developed.
-The best way, in that case, is to judge a candidate on all the four bloom’s level through well-crafted multiple choice questions.
+Also, in some of the cases, especially for the newest technologies, there aren’t so many coding platforms developed.
+The best way, in that case, is to judge a candidate on all the four bloom’s level through well-crafted multiple-choice questions.

-Hiring has now become much more smart with the use of automated tests for screening and interviewing candidates, and so is the tech hiring.
+Hiring has now become much smarter with the use of automated tests for screening and interviewing candidates, and so is the tech hiring.
 With almost all the requirements fulfilled, Mettl should by-far be the top-most choice for all the tech hiring managers present.